This is a test page for some data.

 Rajgira flour (Amaranth flour) : Rajgira flour is rich in protein, ½ cup of amaranth seeds provides 14.7 g of protein.
 The high fiber in general can help bind excess cholesterol and excrete it from the body, thus maintain healthy levels of cholesterol.
 Rajgira is rich in antioxidant help reduce inflammation in the body.
 Amaranth is an iron rich grain to be included in the diet to prevent or overcome anaemia.
 Diabetics should have this in limited quantity.
 See detailed 10 benefits of rajgira flour and why you should include it in your daily diet.

 Rajma : One cup of cooked kidney beans has 26.2% of your daily Magnesium requirements.
 Rajma is a complex carb and rich in Fibre which helps in Lowering Cholesterol levels.
 Rajma is rich in Potassium which is critical for those with High Blood Pressure as it lessens the impact of sodium.
-Eating rajma is good for diabetics due to high fiber in it.
+Eating rajma is good for diabetics due to being a fiber rich food.
 See here for 10 health benefits of rajma and why you should eat it.

 Rava (semolina, sooji) : What's good?
 Semolina is a fairly good source of Magnesium and phosphorus which is necessary to keep our nervous system healthy and working.
+But once again, it’s minus the fibre which is also one of the important nutrient to maintain healthy heart.
+So don’t opt for just the plain rava upma… instead toss in some sprouts or veggies and limit the amount of salt used and then add it occasionally to your meals.
 What's the issue?
 Fibre is one key nutrient for weight loss and semolina is devoid of it.
 Semolina is not suitable for diabetics.
 For details read is sooji healthy?